rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 which allows you to easily create terms and quads that conform to this interface.
 Different Data Factory implementations exist, such as [`@rdfjs/data-model`](https://github.com/rdfjs-base/data-model) and the factory from [`N3.js`](https://github.com/rdfjs/N3.js#interface-specifications).
-For example, creating a quad representing someone's name with a data factory can be done like this:
+For example, creating a quad for representing someone's name with a data factory can be done like this:

 ```javascript
 const factory = require('@rdfjs/data-model');